 PubMed/MEDLINE remains the primary biomedical database, but dental MeSH terms require careful selection.
 Terms like "Dental Implants"[Mesh], "Periodontal Diseases"[Mesh], and "Dental Restoration, Permanent"[Mesh] have specific scope notes that affect retrieval.

 Cochrane Central Register of Controlled Trials (CENTRAL) is essential for identifying randomized controlled trials.
-The Cochrane Oral Health Group maintains a specialized trials register that captures dental RCTs from sources not indexed in MEDLINE.
+The Cochrane Oral Health Group maintains a specialized trials register that captures dental randomized controlled trials from sources not indexed in MEDLINE.

 LILACS (Latin American and Caribbean Health Sciences Literature) captures dental research published in Portuguese and Spanish, which is substantial given Brazil's position as the world's largest producer of dental research by publication volume.